No-Churn Dulce de Leche Ice Cream

 Scoops of Dulce de Leche ice cream in bowls

-Pour half of the ice cream base mixture into a freezer-safe container.
-Carefully spread half of the dulce de leche sauce onto the whipped cream.
+Pour half of the ice cream base into a freezer-safe container.
+Spread half of the dulce de leche sauce onto the ice cream base.
 This doesn’t have to be precise; you just want to spread it out so you can swirl it with a knife.

 Insert a knife straight up and down and swirl the dulce de leche sauce into the ice cream base.
 Add the rest of the ice cream base on top, then repeat the swirling with the remaining dulce de leche sauce.